DavidHruby1/templex-extension/docs/prd.md

 **User Story:** As a user, I want a clean and accessible interface to view and manage my prompts without disrupting my workflow.

 **Description:** The extension is implemented as a side panel using an `<iframe>` that loads `sidebar.html`.
-The iframe is injected into the browser's native side panel container and provides full CSS isolation and compatibility even on pages with strict CSP.
+The iframe is injected into the browser's site and provides full CSS isolation and compatibility even on pages with strict CSP.

 **Acceptance Criteria:**